claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - Keywords for searching: advice, hard time
 ## What kind of fluorescent tube do I need?

+- When replacing, TURN POWER OFF first
+	- In our cellar that means bringing a torch, doing it in daylight, and opening the door to outside
+	- The tube slots in from the side at both ends, and then you twist it until it clicks
+	- It doesn't matter which end is which
 - You might not need "fluorescent" at all!
-	- I don't.
+	- I thought I didn't, but I was wrong!
-	- My old fitting was fluorescent, but that got replaced by a newer one at some point
+	- My old fitting was fluorescent, and got replaced by a newer one at some point
+	- The new one didn't have a starter which made me think it wasn't fluorescent, but it IS
 	- Fluorescent tubes are about to become illegal (Nov '25) and are no longer manufactured because mercury.
 	- The alternative is LED
-	- If your system doesn't have a starter (see below), you probably have LED
-		- In the end I had to just guess that my system was probably LED cos no starter
-		- It didn't actually say LED on the tube or the housing.
-Very annoying!
+	- But you can't put LED tubes in a fluorescent fitting
 - Do you need a starter?
 	- Older systems have these, newer ones don't
-	- My old fitting had a starter, but that got replaced by a newer one at some point
+	- My old fitting had a starter, but that got replaced by a newer system (no starter) at some point
 	- If you have a starter, it will slot into the side of the housing and be clearly visible as a raised circle, protruding slightly from the housing.
-Twist to replace.
+Twist to remove and replace.
 - Look out for delivery charges
 	- These often cost more than the tube, cos "oversized item"
 - Wattage may vary